Obsidian-TTRPG-Community/Pathfinder-2E-SRD-Markdown/rules/actions/spellstrike-som.md

 After you use Spellstrike, you can't do so again until you recharge your Spellstrike as a single action, which has the [concentrate](rules/traits/concentrate.md "Concentrate Action & Ability Trait") trait.
 You also recharge your Spellstrike when you cast a conflux spell that takes at least 1 action to cast; casting a focus spell of another type doesn't recharge your Spellstrike.

-**Spellstrike Specifics** Though the base [Spellstrike](rules/actions/spellstrike-som.md) rules cover most spells, various modifications apply to more complicated spells when loaded into your fist, blade, or other attack.
+**Spellstrike Specifics.** Though the base [Spellstrike](rules/actions/spellstrike-som.md) rules cover most spells, various modifications apply to more complicated spells when loaded into your fist, blade, or other attack.

 **One Target:** The spell targets only the target of your [Strike](rules/actions/strike.md), even if it normally allows more targets.
 Some feats let you affect more creatures.